 Vista was, by all measures, massively more secure than any earlier OS shipped by Microsoft but in the process also managed to break application and device driver compatibility in an unprecedented manner as we stopped supporting “known bad” APIs or to work around them using mechanisms like UAC.
 Customers hated it because their apps broke and ecosystem partners hated it because they felt they didn’t have enough time to update and certify their drivers and applications as Vista was rushed out the door to compete with a resurgent Apple.

 In many cases, these security changes meant deep architectural changes were required to third party solutions.
-And most ecosystem vendors were not incented to invest heavily in their legacy apps.
+And most ecosystem vendors had no incentives to invest heavily in their legacy apps.
 Some of these solutions took the unorthodox approach of modifying data structures and even instructions in the kernel in order to implement their functionality, bypassing APIs and multiprocessor locks, often causing havoc.
-At one point, something like 70% of all Windows “blue screens” were caused by these third party drivers and their unwillingness to use supported APIs to implement their functionality.
+At one point, something like 70% of all Windows system crashes (“blue screens”) were caused by these third party drivers and their unwillingness to use supported APIs to implement their functionality.
 Antivirus vendors were notorious for using this approach.

 There were so many seismic shifts happening in the computing industry during those years — the advent of the internet, the rise of the mobile phone, the emergence of cloud computing, the creation of new ad-supported business models, the viral growth of social media, the relentless march of Moore’s law, the maturation of 64-bit computing, and the popularity of open source are just a few factors that assaulted Windows from all directions.